PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 Here's the short version of what you need to know about NPS, CSAT, and CES:

-- **NPS** is for measuring long-term user sentiment about your product.
+- **NPS** measures long-term user sentiment about your product.
 - **CSAT** tells you how users feel about your product _right now_.
-- **CES** is for understanding if your product is difficult to use.
+- **CES** shows how difficult your product is to use.

-And now for the longer version…

 In this post, we'll go into the specifics of each [survey](/surveys) and how to use them in your SaaS app.

 ## What is NPS?

-Net promoter score (NPS) measures user loyalty by asking them how likely they are to recommend you to a friend or coworker.

-Users submit their responses on a scale from 0 (not likely at all) to 10 (extremely likely).
+Net promoter score (NPS) measures user loyalty by asking how likely users are to recommend your product to a friend or coworker.
+Responses are on a scale from 0 (not likely at all) to 10 (extremely likely).

 ![NPS survey](../images/blog/nps-csat-ces/nps-survey.png)

-NPS is great as it gives you insight into who your loyal customers are and which are at risk of churning.
+NPS gives you insight into who your loyal customers are and which are at risk of churning.

 ### How to calculate NPS score